Loading

 Not Acceptable for: Enrolled Agents

 The purpose of this course is to inform the reader of the various changes affecting accounting, compilation and review, and auditing engagements as well as a review and recall of existing standards.
 Topics include a summary of newly issued FASB statements, new statements issued by the Auditing Standards Board, changes in compilation and review, current and pending developments, practice issues, and more. ***PLEASE NOTE: This course qualifies for 16 Accounting hours and 8 Auditing hours.
+NEW YORK CPAs: This course DOES NOT QUALIFY as a 24 Hour Concentrated Study.
 Not acceptable for Enrolled Agents.
 All course material provided.
 Prerequisites: Basic understanding of U.S. GAAP, compilation and review, and auditing standards.
 Course level: Basic.

 Choose Your Format to ADD TO CART: